Gankra/thesis/thesis.md

 exists, we know that it has exclusive access to the map.
 It can trust that the algorithmic state it recorded will never become inconsistent.
-Further, any operation that the entry exposes that would invalidate itself (such as inserting into a vacant entry or removing from an occupied entry) consumes the entry by-value, preventing further use.
+Further, any operation that the entry exposes that would invalidate itself (such as inserting into a vacant entry or removing from an occupied entry) consumes itself by-value, preventing further use.